 The Budget Control Act of 2011, among other things, and in concert with subsequent legislation, has resulted in aggregate reductions to Medicare payments to providers of, on average, 2% per fiscal year through 2031.
-Sequestration is currently set at 2% and will increase to 2.25% for the first half of fiscal year 2030, to 3% for the second half of fiscal year 2030, and to 4% for the remainder of the sequestration period that lasts through the first ~~six months~~half of fiscal year 2031.
+Sequestration is currently set at 2% and will increase to 2.25% for the first half of fiscal year 2030, to 3% for the second half of fiscal year 2030, and to 4% for the remainder of the sequestration period that lasts through the first half of fiscal year 2031.
 As long as these cuts remain in effect, they could adversely impact payment for any products that are reimbursed under Medicare.

-On August 16, 2022, President Biden signed into law the Inflation Reduction Act of 2022 (the "IRA").
 The IRA sunsets the coverage gap discount program starting in 2025 and replaces it with a new manufacturer discount program and establishes Part B and Part D inflation rebates.
-The IRA also creates a Drug Price Negotiation Program under which the prices for negotiated prices set to take effect starting in 2026.
+The IRA also creates a Drug Price Negotiation Program under which the prices for Medicare units of certain high Medicare spend drugs and biologics without generic or biosimilar competition will be capped by reference to, among other things, a specified non-federal average manufacturer price, with negotiated prices set to take effect starting in 2026.
 Failure to comply with requirements under the drug price negotiation program is subject to an excise tax and/or a civil monetary penalty.
 Whether any of our products are selected for negotiation for a given year will depend on whether they are at least 7 years post-approval/licensure; whether they meet any of the exclusions from eligibility for selection for negotiation, such as the exclusion of certain orphan drugs; their expenditures under Medicare Part B or Part D during a statutorily specified period; and whether a generic of the product has been determined to have come to market.
-Ampreloxytine received an orphan drug designation Orphan Drug Designation status from the FDA, which should mean it will not be selected for negotiation; however, our understanding of whether and when our products are likely to be subject to selection for negotiation could evolve as the Drug Price Negotiation Program is implemented.
+Ampreloxytine received an Orphan Drug Designation status from the FDA, which should mean it will not be selected for negotiation; however, our understanding of whether and when our products are likely to be subject to selection for negotiation could evolve as the Drug Price Negotiation Program is implemented.
 These or any other legislative change could impact the market conditions for our products.
 We further expect continued scrutiny on pricing from Congress, agencies, and other bodies with respect to drug pricing.